-National Forest Inventory (NFI) data are used to estimate total area of forest land, cropland, grassland, wetlands, settlements and other land, and the land-use transitions between these.
+National Forest Inventory (NFI) data are used to estimate total area of forest land, cropland, grassland, wetlands, settlements, and other land, and the land-use transitions between these.
 The rationale of using the NFI as activity data for all land-use categories is that it covers the whole country by sample plots.
-In addition, the data from the NFI is the the most reliable data available that can be used to determine transitions between different land-use categories during the whole reporting period in a consistent manner.
+In addition, the NFI is the the most reliable data set available that can be used to determine transitions between different land-use categories during the whole reporting period in a consistent manner.
 The land-use categories are defined in accordance with the IPCC guidelines (IPCC 2003; IPCC 2006).
 They are described below, using the national terminology.
+In order for a unit to be classified as separate from an adjacent land-use category, it must have a minimum area and width of 0.1 ha and 4 m, which is consistent among all land-use categories in Norway.
 The NFI land cover and land-use categories and their transcription into IPCC land-use categories are illustrated in Table 6.7.
 All forest land, cropland, grassland (and settlement), are managed lands.
 A very small part of wetlands is managed for peat extraction.
 The vast majority of wetlands (and all of other lands) are unmanaged.
 Because managed and unmanaged lands are reported for the specific categories, total unmanaged lands are reported as IE.